 fbpx

-Productivity Beneath The Iceberg: Three Trump Cards Putting Karbon Ahead Of Every Other Practice Management Platform
+Productivity Beneath The Iceberg: Four Trump Cards Putting Karbon Ahead Of Every Other Practice Management Platform

 Karbon API infrastructure iceberg showing public API webhooks and MCP-readiness beneath the surface

-Walk into any 50-person CPA firm and ask the partners what they wish Karbon did better.
+Walk into any 50-person CPA firm and ask the partners what they wish their practice management system did better..
 Chances are you’ll get a pretty long list.

 • The folder structure that their tax team has used for fifteen years.

-• AR follow-ups should be escalated by client tier, not simply by the top clients, by days outstanding.
+• AR follow-ups should be escalated by client tier and days outstanding, not just by top clients.

 • Simply, the extension tracker reports to make sure everything is filed or extended by March/April 15.